rios0rios0/autobump/README.md

 ## Installation

-At the moment, AutoBump doesn't have binary releases.
+AutoBump has binary releases in the [releases section](https://github.com/rios0rios0/autobump/releases).
-You will need to compile it yourself.
-Make sure you have Go and Make installed, then use the following command to create the binary:
+But if you'd like to compile it by yourself, make sure you have Go and Make installed, then use the following command to create the binary:

 ```bash
 make build